-7.11 Consequences of Rejection of Approved Transfer by Resident same circumstances for a period of one year from the date of the most recent apartment assignment rejection.
+7.11 Consequences of Rejection of Approved Transfer by Resident name will be withdrawn from the transfer waiting list.
+Furthermore, the resident will not be eligible to apply for an Emergency or Administrative Transfer for the same circumstances for a period of one year from the date of the most recent apartment assignment rejection.
 During the one-year period, the BHA will consider a change in circumstances resulting in a new request for transfer.